-Lycopene, a carotenoid pigment and phytochemical found in tomatos, watermelon, carrots and mangos, is known to inhibit 5-a reductase according to multiple studies.
+Lycopene, a carotenoid pigment and phytochemical found in tomatoes, watermelon, carrots, and mangos, is known to inhibit 5-a reductase according to multiple studies.
 (1-3).
-Consumption of these foods are part of my treatment protocol for BPH.
+Consumption of these foods is part of my treatment protocol for BPH.
 Also, taking a Lycopene supplement can be quite beneficial.

 The general dose for Lycopene is around 15mg a day.